morinted/art_of_chording/docs/sounds/n.md

 1. He is a boy-man, in my opinion.
 2. I can't say what we should do or not, nothing is up to me in this case.
 3. On what condition would you continue to watch Bart?
-Do you want cash?
+What do you want from us?
 4. Come on, take any of them, and we will head out.
 If you do not make a choice we will leave with nothing at all.
 5. I said you had a choice and you did not make it before we had to leave.
 I stated the condition and you failed to pick in a minute so you had to leave with nothing.
 This is not new or anything.
 6. What reason would you do that for?